MJAustinDev/MarsVolcanoDash/README.md

 Regarding the downloaded binaries,
 I've used the "glfw3.dll" and the "libglfw3dll.a" files found inside of the "lib-mingw-64" folder.
-As well as the header files found inside the "include/GLFW" folder.
+As well as the header files found inside the "include/GLFW" directory.
-Obviously these files are not my work and are under the aforementioned zlib/libpng license, with copy write going to Marcus Geelnard and Camilla Löwy.
+Obviously these files are not my work and are under the aforementioned zlib/libpng license, with copy right going to Marcus Geelnard and Camilla Löwy.

+### stb_image

+Stb_image can be licensed under two different licenses depending on choice, I've opted to use the Public Domain license.

+You can check out the GitHub repo here: https://github.com/nothings/stb

+I needed a quick and easy way to load png images hence I've only used the image loader library "stb_image.h".
+Hence I copied the header file off the GitHub repository.
+Obviously this file is Sean T barrett's work and is under the aforementioned Public Domain License.

-The above Box2D and GLFW licenses are placed inside of this projects LISCENSE.md file with indication to where they apply, they can also be found in the directories that they exist as well as in any code taken directly from Box2D or GLFW (i.e., their header files).
+**The above Box2D, GLFW and stb_image licenses are placed inside of this projects LISCENSE.md file with indication to where they apply, they can also be found in the directories that they exist as well as in any code taken directly from the libraries (i.e., their header files).**

 ---

 ## Gameplay

-**If you just want to play the game then go to the "Release" folder which contains the executable "Mars Volcano Dash.exe".**

 Game is not yet complete, at least concerning graphics and content, but it is playable and contains all the underpinning mechanics I want in the final game.